andy6804tw/andy6804tw.github.io/_posts/AI/2024/2024-10-31-glowsai_gpu_intro_en.md

 keywords: 'Glows.ai, cloud GPU, GPU computing, LLM deployment, AI infrastructure, cloud AI service, on-premise GPU, Ollama, WebUI, TAIDE, cost-effective GPU, machine learning, AI deployment'
 ---

-# Introduction to Glows.ai: Quickly Set Up a GPU Computing Environment

-## Get Started Quickly with Cloud GPU Computing and Build Your Own AI Services!
+### Get Started Quickly with Cloud GPU Computing and Build Your Own AI Services!
 With the recent surge in artificial intelligence, especially the popularity of large language models (LLMs), the demand for computational resources has skyrocketed.
 For many people interested in entering the AI field, one major hurdle is the costly and challenging task of acquiring and managing GPU resources.
 Building your own high-performance GPU workstation involves significant upfront costs and hidden expenses, including ongoing maintenance, electricity costs, and data center management.

 ![](/images/posts/AI/2024/img1131031-1.png)